R-Lum/Luminescence/Branch_WorkTracking.md

 * Add docu from Svenja and Martin >> reformat
 * Add further mandatory documentation
 * Add running example
-* TODO: add unit tests
+* Add unit tests
+* Fix bug for quartz: object 'data' was never created by the function, the conversion did not work
+* Add new stop for input data with more than one row

 # NEWS (to be added)